tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Memory Seal

-**Casting Time/Duration**: 1 hour**/**Permanent
+**Casting Time/Duration:** 1 hour**/**Permanent

-**Market/Component Cost**: 2,500 gp**/**500 gp
+**Market/Component Cost:** 2,500 gp**/**500 gp

-**Effect**: You lock a single memory away so that the targeted creature can no longer recall it.
+**Effect:** You lock a single memory away so that the targeted creature can no longer recall it.
 A single memory sealed away by this ritual can be specific (“seeing me stealing the Darlingian Scepter” or “how to enter my secret laboratory”) or general (“what you read in my journal” or “the last conversation you had today”).

 A target of this ritual must be either willing or helpless for the duration of the ritual.
 You can target yourself with this ritual only if you have at least one assistant in performing it.

-**Skill Check**: On an unwilling target, your Arcana skill check result must beat the target's MD defense for the ritual to succeed, in addition to determining how hard the ritual is on the target (in terms of damage; see below).
+**Skill Check:** On an unwilling target, your Arcana skill check result must beat the target's MD defense for the ritual to succeed, in addition to determining how hard the ritual is on the target (in terms of damage; see below).

 | Arcana Skill Check Result | Effect on Target |
 | ------------------------ | ---------------- |